dainst/aleph-to-koha-migration-scripts/README.md

-# zenon-migration-scripts
+# aleph-to-koha-migration-scripts

-A collection of scripts used for migrating Zenon from Aleph to Koha.
+A collection of scripts used for migrating iDAI.bibliograhpy/Zenon from Aleph to Koha.

+For anyone wanting to use this repository as inspiration:
+* The DAI has no circulation of books/journals, everything is to be read on premise, which made the migration significantly easier.
+* The most complex part in our migration was the migration of acquisition data.

 ## Prerequisites